 Hyper V Backup Solutions from Bacula Systems

 Because the services that are offered by the Hyper V virtualization platforms are critical for the operation processes, having a reliable Hyper V backup policy is essential to guarantee the availability of the service.
 Professional IT environments using Hyper V virtual machines need to have the Hyper V backup software being able to manage Hyper V-based data in complete convenience and reliability.
 Bacula’s Hyper V backup solution delivers Full level Hyper V VM backups using the VSS API.
-Our Hyper V backup tool is highly scalable, flexible and made for the most demanding enterprise environments.
+Our plugin is highly scalable, flexible and made for the most demanding enterprise environments.
 When used with Bacula Enterprise Editions’ Global Endpoint Deduplication technology and the “bothsides” FileSet option, the amount of data transfer and storage use is minimized, often to a great extent.
 Bacula Enterprise also makes incremental backup of the host computer.

 Supported Versions of Hyper V / OS: